rafaeldandrea/Clustering-metric/README.md

 KmeansGap returns a list with a data frame "data" and the summary statistics

 data: data frame.
 Rows show values corresponding to each number of clusters tested.
 Columns are as follows

-k: number of clusters tested (all integers between mink and maxk)
+$k: number of clusters tested (all integers between mink and maxk)

-gap: gap index = difference in log dispersal between observed community and mean of null communities
+$gap: gap index = difference in log dispersal between observed community and mean of null communities

-Egap: mean gap index across null communities
+$Egap: mean gap index across null communities

-sdgap: standard deviation of the gap index across null communities
+$sdgap: standard deviation of the gap index across null communities

-nullquant: 95th quantile of the gap index across null communities
+$nullquant: 95th quantile of the gap index across null communities

-nullquant90: 90th quantile of the gap index across null communities
+$nullquant90: 90th quantile of the gap index across null communities

-kmaxnullquant: 95th quantile of gap index, taken only among those null communities whose max gap occurred at k clusters
+$kmaxnullquant: 95th quantile of gap index, taken only among those null communities whose max gap occurred at k clusters

-kmaxnullquant90: 90th quantile of gap index, taken only among those null communities whose max gap occurred at k clusters
+$kmaxnullquant90: 90th quantile of gap index, taken only among those null communities whose max gap occurred at k clusters

-logWk: log of the within-cluster dispersal returned from kmeans()
+$logWk: log of the within-cluster dispersal returned from kmeans()

-ElogWk: mean of the values of logWk across the null communities
+$ElogWk: mean of the values of logWk across the null communities

 khat: integer.
 Number of clusters estimated for the observed community = number of clusters at which the gap index was maximal